 Although guidelines are state dependent, typically all records on file within a court, correctional facility or law enforcement agency concerning a person's apprehension, arrest, detention, trial or disposition of a crime can be expunged.

 Serious concerns are raised when DNA samples have been taken from individuals who have subsequently been acquitted or have had their convictions reversed.
-While thirty-nine state codes contain provisions relating to the procedures for DNA samples and profiles of individuals in these circumstances, the burden is often placed on the individual to petition the court for the expungement of these records from state databanks.
+While thirty-nine state codes contain provisions relating to the procedures for DNA samples and profiles of individuals in these circumstances, most states place the burden on the individual to petition the court for the expungement of these records from state databanks.
 Jonathan Kimmelman, Risking Ethical Insolvency: A survey of Trends in Criminal DNA Databanking, 28 J.J.
 Med. & Ethics 209, 211 (2000).
+See also Julie Samuels et al., Collecting DNA from Arrestees: Implementation Lessons at 23, Nat'l Inst.
+Just.
+J., June 2012.

 Most states have statutes addressing expungement in one form or another.